redis-field-engineering/redis-connect-dist/connectors/mssql/README.md

 **NOTE**

-The current [release](https://github.com/RedisLabs-Field-Engineering/redis-connect-dist/releases/download/rediscdc-mssql/rl-connector-rdb-1.0.2.126.tar.gz) has been built with JDK1.8 and tested with JRE1.8.
-Please have JRE1.8 ([OpenJRE](https://openjdk.java.net/install/) or OracleJRE) installed prior to running this connector.
+The current [release](https://github.com/RedisLabs-Field-Engineering/redis-connect-dist/releases) has been built with JDK 1.8 and tested with JRE 1.8 and above.
+Please have JRE 1.8 ([OpenJRE](https://openjdk.java.net/install/) or OracleJRE) or above installed prior to running this connector.
 The scripts below to seed Job config data and start RedisConnect connector is currently only written for [\*nix platform](https://en.wikipedia.org/wiki/Unix-like).

 ---

-Download the [latest release](https://github.com/RedisLabs-Field-Engineering/redis-connect-dist/releases) e.g. `wget https://github.com/RedisLabs-Field-Engineering/redis-connect-dist/releases/download/rediscdc-mssql/rl-connector-rdb-1.0.2.126.tar.gz` and untar (tar -xvf rl-connector-rdb-1.0.2.126.tar.gz) the rl-connector-rdb-1.0.2.126.tar.gz archive.
+Download the [latest release](https://github.com/RedisLabs-Field-Engineering/redis-connect-dist/releases) and untar redis-connect-sqlserver-`<version>.<build>`.tar.gz archive.

-All the contents would be extracted under rl-connector-rdb
+All the contents would be extracted under redis-connect-sqlserver

-Contents of rl-connector-rdb
+Contents of redis-connect-sqlserver
 <br>• bin – contains script files
 <br>• lib – contains java libraries
 <br>• config – contains sample config files for cdc and initial loader jobs

 ## RedisConnect Setup and Job Management Configurations

-Copy the _sample_ directory and it's contents i.e. _yml_ files, _mappers_ and templates folder under _config_ directory to the name of your choice e.g. ` rl-connector-rdb$ cp -R config/samples/cdc config/<project_name>` or reuse sample folder as is and edit/update the configuration values according to your setup.
+Copy the _sample_ directory and it's contents i.e. _yml_ files, _mappers_ and templates folder under _config_ directory to the name of your choice e.g. ` redis-connect-sqlserver$ cp -R config/samples/sqlserver config/<project_name>` or reuse sample folder as is and edit/update the configuration values according to your setup.

 #### Configuration files